almereyda/awesome-starred/README.md

 - [nolar/kopf](https://github.com/nolar/kopf) - A Python framework to write Kubernetes operators in just a few lines of code
 - [canonical/operator](https://github.com/canonical/operator) - Pure Python operator framework.
 - [metachris/pdfx](https://github.com/metachris/pdfx) - Extract text, metadata and references (pdf, url, doi, arxiv) from PDF.
 Optionally download all referenced PDFs.
 - [LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
-100% self-hosted, no limits, no ties to proprietary services.
-Built on top of Argos Translate.
+100% self-hosted, no limits, no ties to proprietary translation services.
 - [Layout-Parser/layout-parser](https://github.com/Layout-Parser/layout-parser) - A unified toolkit for Deep Learning Based Document Image Analysis
 - [Technologicat/pyan](https://github.com/Technologicat/pyan) - Static call graph generator.
 The official Python 3 version.
 Development repo.
 - [davidfraser/pyan](https://github.com/davidfraser/pyan) - pyan is a Python module that performs static analysis of Python code to determine a call dependency graph between functions and methods.
 This is different from running the code and seeing which functions are called and how often; there are various tools that will generate a call graph in that way, usually using debugger or profiling trace hooks - for example: https://pycallgraph.readthedocs.org/  This code was originally written by Edmund Horner, and then modified by Juha Jeronen.
 See README for the original blog posts and links to their repositories.